fleetdm/fleet/docs/Deploy/Deploy-Fleet-on-Kubernetes.md

 helm init
 ```

 Note: The helm init command has been removed in Helm v3.
 It performed two primary functions.
 First, it installed Tiller which is no longer needed.
-Second, it setup directories and repositories where Helm configuration lived.
+Second, it set up directories and repositories where Helm configuration lived.
 This is now automated in Helm v3; if the directory is not present it will be created.

 ### Deploying Fleet with Helm